Abandoned Town, Capricorn

-Upon returning roughly half an hour later to the cabin with the prisoners, he found one of Ersatz’s soldiers standing at its front.
-The man was in a heated argument with Stein, and Gilbert was standing between them.
+Upon returning roughly half an hour later to the cabin with the prisoners, he had found one of Ersatz’s soldiers standing at its front.
+The man had been in a heated argument with Stein, and Gilbert was standing between them.

-Werner approached them swiftly and was greeted with salutes by Gilbert and Stein and an ogle by the other soldier.
+Werner had approached them swiftly and was greeted with salutes by Gilbert and Stein and an ogle by the other soldier.

 “What is the meaning of this?”
 Werner had pressed.

 Stein had responded first, jabbing a finger in the unknown soldier’s direction.
-“This bastard keeps insisting to go in even though I told him it was the lieutenant’s orders!
-He’s just a private!
+“This bastard keeps insisting to go in even though I told him it was the oberleutnant’s orders!
+He’s just a landser!
 Who do you think you are?”
 Stein edged forward and pushed the soldier backward.
 “Now that I think about it, I don’t recognize you at all.
 What are you—a newbie?
 What division do you serve with?”

-“Does it matter?” the soldier snapped.
-He pointed a finger to the door of the cabin.
+“Does it matter?” the soldier had snapped.
+He’d pointed a finger to the door of the cabin.
 “I want to see what you’re hiding in there!”

 “Enough.
 Where is your discipline?”
-Werner interjected coolly.
+Werner had interjected.
 “You are in the presence of your superior—”

-Abruptly, the soldier swung his rifle conductor off of his shoulders and aimed it at Werner.
-Werner and his men froze in confusion.
+Abruptly, the soldier had swung his rifle conductor off his shoulders and aimed it at Werner.

 Gilbert had frozen, staring.
 “What do you think you’re—”

 The soldier pulled the trigger.

-Werner had dodged on reflex.
-And the vitae bolt that shot out from the barrel of the conductor hurtled out past his ear and into the dark of the forest.
-A quick, blink of light.
+Werner had dodged on reflex The vitae bolt that shot out from the barrel of the conductor hurtled out past his ear and into the dark of the forest.
+A quick blink of light.
 But Werner had seen it.

 White.
 That was clear.
 A pure blinding white.
 The color of the soldier’s vitae.

-Out of the corner of his eye, Werner could see Jericho sharpen into focus.
+Out of the corner of his eye, Werner had seen Jericho sharpen into focus.
 There was white hot rage there.
 A burning anger that radiated outward from the peacekeeper’s core—no, from Werner’s own core.
 It was suffocating.
 The world was drained of color.